Healthy eyes and clear vision for all Canadians. For life.

 Role of CAO and Optometrists

 The Canadian Association of Optometrists (CAO) is the national voice of optometry in Canada, representing 85% of optometrists.
 Founded in 1941 and formally incorporated in 1948, the CAO works with its 10 provincial member associations within a federated framework.

 The CAO is dedicated to collaboratively advancing the highest standard of primary eye care through the promotion of optimal vision and eye health, in partnership with all Canadians.

-ODs practice in a range of settings: most work in private practice, others work in clinics, hospitals, community health centres, corporate optometry, research, teaching and administration.
+Optometrists practice in a range of settings: most work in private practice, others work in clinics, hospitals, community health centres, corporate optometry, research, teaching and administration.

 Optometry is a regulated profession.
 Optometrists complete a Bachelor of Science degree or higher, followed by a four year Doctor of Optometry degree from an accredited university’s school of optometry.
 Each year, approximately 130 new optometrists graduate from the two Canadian schools of optometry (University of Waterloo and Université de Montréal).
 In addition, there are Canadian graduates from US schools of optometry who return to Canada to practice and internationally trained optometrists.